shrine.org.au

 Profile image of Squadron Leader Matthew Little on a red background

-Matthew Little was appointed as a Shrine Governor in 2022 and served in the Royal Air Force (UK) for 26 years receiving two Air Command commendations in the Queen's New Year's Honours List, before relocating to Australia in 2018.
+Matthew was appointed as a Shrine Governor in 2022.
+He served in the Royal Air Force (UK) for 26 years receiving two Air Command commendations in the Queen's New Year's Honours List, before relocating to Australia in 2018.
 As a senior Director of Music and Commander HQ Music Services within the Royal Air Force, his career was deeply embedded in ceremonial activity, especially in conjunction with HQ London District and tri-service ceremonial command.
 He is also a highly recognised and experienced professional vocalist and compere, working on large-scale music tours, TV and film on the global stage.

 Commander Terry Makings AM

-Terry Makings was appointed as a Shrine Governor in 2006.
+Terry was appointed as a Shrine Governor in 2006.
 He served in the Royal Australian Navy, attaining the rank of Commander.
 Terry has actively supported veterans as: President, Naval Commemoration Committee of Victoria; President, Scrap Iron Flotilla Association; President, Melbourne Sub-section Naval Association; and past National President, Naval Association.

 Squadron Leader (Retd) Peter Meehan

-Peter Meehan was appointed as a Shrine Governor in 2022.
-Peter held the rank of Squadron Leader in the Royal Australian Air Force Specialist Reserve and deployed as media manager on numerous occasions to joint military operations.
+Peter was appointed as a Shrine Governor in 2022.
+He held the rank of Squadron Leader in the Royal Australian Air Force Specialist Reserve and deployed as media manager on numerous occasions to joint military operations.
 He served during the International Peacekeeping Force East Timor period as media manager for the Royal Australian Regiment in 1999.
+A radio host on GOLD FM and 3AW Melbourne ‘talk radio’ during the 1980s and 90s, Peter delivered the Anzac Day Dawn Service and Remembrance Day Service at the Shrine as MC for nearly 3 decades.

 Mohammed Abdur Rahman

+Rahman was appointed as a Shrine Governor in 2022.
+Rahman deployed in East Timor in the 6th Battalion, Royal Australian Regiment (RAR) in 2000.
 Rahman has a postgraduate degree and currently works at Museums Victoria.
 He is also a Victorian representative for the 6 RAR Association.
 He is a passionate volunteer, recognised for his 30 years of Community Service (CVS) in 2022 by the Australian Government Department of Health & Aged Care.

 AIRCDRE Rowan D Story